SayginLab/neonate_molloy/README.md

 ## PersonalizeSolution
 <a href="subjs" target="blank"><img align="left" src="https://user-images.githubusercontent.com/81258963/159369484-55bb4f46-4fec-4ca1-a6ae-8bf07d46549e.png" height="150" /></a>

 This folder contains the script and necessary data to define the functional organization for a single neonate.
 The function `personalize_atlas.m` computes an individualized parcellation given a subject's functional connectivity matrix.
-These parcellations are informed by group-level centroids for 3 solutions found to fit the underlying data well, and generalize to the independent testing set.
-These optimal solutions (pictured below) are for the 5 network solution (cortex-only and whole-brain) and the 8 network solution (cortex-only).
+These parcellations are informed by group-level centroids for 3 solutions that fit the underlying data well and generalize to the independent test set.
+These optimal solutions (pictured below) are for the k = 5-network solution (cortex-only and whole-brain) and the 8-network solution (cortex-only).

 ## OptimalSolutions